quiet-node/hiero-consensus-node/hedera-node/test-clients/SpecCookbook.md

 See `SelfDestructSuite` for examples, e.g., `selfDestructedContractIsDeletedInSameTx` and helper method `getNthNextContractInfoFrom`.

-## Working with Block Node Simulators
+## Working with Block Nodes

-When testing interactions with block nodes, you can use the `BlockNodeSimulatorVerbs` class to control simulated block nodes in your tests.
+When testing interactions with block nodes, you can use the `BlockNodeVerbs` class to control block nodes in your tests.
 This allows you to test how consensus nodes handle different response codes, connection drops, and other edge cases from block nodes.

 ### Prerequisites

 To use block node simulator operations in your tests, you must:

-1. Run your tests with the block node simulator enabled by setting the system property `hapi.spec.blocknode.mode=SIM`
+1. Run your tests with the block node simulator enabled by setting the system property `hapi.spec.blocknode.mode=SIMULATOR`
 2. Use a `SubProcessNetwork` (not an embedded network)

 You can use the predefined Gradle task `testSubprocessWithBlockNodeSimulator` to run tests with the block node simulator enabled: